My Tattoo Is Weeping Fluid Out Of The Bandage

-- Apply an extremely thin layer of an aftercare ointment or lotion (our favorite is Sanibalm) to the tattooed area before reapplying your Saniderm.
+- OPTIONAL STEP: Apply an extremely thin layer of an aftercare ointment or lotion (our favorite is Sanibalm) to the tattooed area before reapplying your Saniderm.

 - Make sure that you properly apply the Saniderm bandage and leave at least 1 inch of buffer area around the tattoo.
 Doing this will play a large role in preventing fluids from building up too much and spilling out.